cchitsiang/awesome-stars/topics.md

 - [hootsuite/atlantis](https://github.com/hootsuite/atlantis) - Atlantis is now being maintained at https://github.com/runatlantis/atlantis
 - [kapicorp/kapitan](https://github.com/kapicorp/kapitan) - Generic templated configuration management for Kubernetes, Terraform and other things
 - [monicagangwar/aws_docker_swarm](https://github.com/monicagangwar/aws_docker_swarm) - setup to bootstrap docker swarm cluster and a controller on AWS using terraform
-- [kriasoft/relay-starter-kit](https://github.com/kriasoft/relay-starter-kit) - 💥  Monorepo template (seed project) pre-configured with GraphQL API, PostgreSQL, React, Relay, Material UI.
+- [kriasoft/graphql-starter-kit](https://github.com/kriasoft/graphql-starter-kit) - 💥  Monorepo template (seed project) pre-configured with GraphQL API, PostgreSQL, React, and Joy UI.
 - [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is a source-available tool that codifies APIs into declarative configuration files that can be shared amo

 ## testing